The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Setup, Rules, and Execution

 \subsubsection{Selection of benchmarks}

-In 2018, benchmarks were selected according to the same scheme as in previous years, based on a categorization into different classes.
-From 2019 onward, all available benchmarks were used.
-For TLSF-encoded families of benchmarks, more instances are generated whenever all the existing ones are considered ``too easy'' for more than one tool.
+In 2018, benchmarks were selected according to the same scheme as in previous years, based on a categorization into different classes (again, see~\citet{syntcomp17}). \revtwo{1.b}{From 2019 onward, all available benchmarks in the SYNTCOMP library (see {\cref{sec:benchmarks}}) were used.
+In the LTL track, some of the TLSF-encoded benchmarks represent a family of benchmarks that can be scaled up in one or more parameters.
+For these, more instances are generated whenever all the existing ones are considered ``too easy'' for more than one tool.}